-Cary is also easily located within driving distance to Durham, Raleigh, and Chapel Hill.
+Cary is also easily located within driving distance of Durham, Raleigh, and Chapel Hill.
 Families will enjoy Cary’s safety, with a total crime rate that is 59% below the national average.
-Considering its closeness to Duke University Hospital as well as the University of North Carolina Hospitals, Cary provides residents with easy access to many of the country’s best health care providers.
+Considering its closeness to Duke University Hospital as well as the University of North Carolina Hospitals, Cary provides residents with easy access to many of the country’s best healthcare providers.

 7. Portland, OR

 - Home Price: $319,400 average purchase price; $1,025 average monthly rent

 - Crime Rate: Safer than 9% of cities in the United States

 Moving to Portland is a smart decision for any family, but even smarter for those looking for an active lifestyle.
 Being one of the most bike-friendly cities in the United States, Portland has a lot of trails and parks where families can all get outdoors and enjoy the Pacific Northwest view.

 Portland’s crime rate is also low, a booming job market with low unemployment and high salaries, and a significant culture that is not seen anywhere else.

 Excellent schools are one other important reason why Portland is taken as one of the best locations in America to raise a family.
 Grant High School, Skyline School, Winterhaven School, and many other top-rated Portland schools are why this Oregon city is a wise choice for families.
 As regards activities to do with kids, you will find Washington Park, Oaks Amusement Park, World Forestry Center Discovery Museum, and many other attractions in Portland.

 - Home Price: $484,600 average purchase price; $1,266 average monthly rent